arturogonzalezm/oop_etl_csv/README.md

 7. Script will iterate through the CSV rows and insert each record into a dedicated MySQL database into the table “users”

 8. The users database table will need to be created/rebuilt as part of the Python script.
-This will be de ned as a Command Line directive below.
+This will be needed as a Command Line directive below.

 9. In the instance that an email is invalid, no insert should be made to database and error message reported to STDOUT.

 ### Script Command Line Directives:

-- -- le "csv_filename" – this is the name of the CSV to be parsed
+- --file "csv_filename" – this is the name of the CSV to be parsed

 - --create_table – this will cause the MySQL users table to be built (and no further action will be taken)

-- --dry_run – this will be used with the -- le directive in the instance that we want to run the script but not insert into the DB.
+- --dry_run – this will be used with the --file directive in the instance that we want to run the script but not insert into the DB.
 All other functions will be executed, but the database won't be altered.

 - -u – MySQL username